everit-org-archive/transaction-helper/README.md

     Integer result = transactionHelper.requiresNew(() -> {
         // Do some stuff in the new transaction
     });

+## Usage without OSGi

+There is a component in the bundle that registers TransactionHelper as an OSGi service.
+However, it is possible to use the solution without OSGi, as TransactionHelperImpl can be instantiated with any technology.
+After instantiation, the transactionManager of the framework must be provided for the TransactionHelperImpl via its setter method.

 ## Why not annotations, interceptors or other magic?